gordonrix/maple/docs/CONFIGURATION.md

 <details>
 <summary>Plot Enable/Disable</summary>

-Boolean flags to enable or disable specific plot types.
+Boolean flags to enable or disable inclusion of specific plot outputs in the `targets` rule.

 **plot_demux**
 - **Type:** Boolean